astronomer/airflow-quickstart/generative-ai/README.md

 - plugins: Add custom or community plugins for your project to this file.
 It is empty by default.
 - airflow_settings.yaml: Use this local-only file to specify Airflow Connections, Variables, and Pools instead of entering them in the Airflow UI as you develop DAGs in this project.

+# Exercises

-# Exercise
+## Exercise 1

 - Modularize the DAG.
-See the DAG file for detailed instructions.
+See the `example_vector_embeddings` DAG file for detailed instructions.

+## Exercise 2

+- Add logging.
+See the DAG file for details.

 # Deploying to Production